Fall2016-ECSE321/grubbr/README.md

-#Food Truck Management System
+#TEAM 5 - grubbr
+##a simple food truck management system.

-This is the final group project for ECSE 321: Introduction to Software Engineering at McGill University.
+This is the final group project for Team 5 in ECSE 321: Introduction to Software Engineering at McGill University.
 The project is to create a working food truck management system that can manage staff, menu, and inventory.

 The program has to function on three platforms and has to respond to the following user story: